-The Research Councils UK (RCUK) Digital economy theme is supporting research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.
-In order to achieve this, digital economy research aims to address four challenge areas:
+The Research Councils UK (RCUK) Digital Economy Theme is supporting research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.
+In order to achieve this, digital economy research aims to address four priority areas:

-These challenges are at the heart of digital economy research and provide a focus for managed activities of the theme.
+These priorities are at the heart of digital economy research.

 More information can be found on the RCUK Digital Economy website.